ionic-team/stencil-site/src/docs/components/component.md

    * String that contains inlined CSS instead of using an external stylesheet.
    * The performance characteristics of this feature are the same as using an external stylesheet.
    *
-   * Notice, you can't use sass, or less, only `css` is allowed using `styles`, use `styleUrl` is you need more advanced features.
+   * Notice, you can't use sass, or less, only `css` is allowed using `styles`, use `styleUrl` if you need more advanced features.
    */
   styles?: string;